 If you hover over a point in a graph, you can see some extra information such as the point's value, the date it was recorded, and a link to the log page of the build that generated it.

-Saving the View
+Saving the view

-v1 of the Catapult dashboard UI does not have a built in mechanism for saving a collection of Graphs.
+The Catapult dashboard UI does not have a built in mechanism for saving a collection of Graphs.
 If you want to save a list of graphs so that you can share with others or re-open the list later, you can copy the URL from the Chrome Address Bar.

 Beware, you will have to re-copy the URL each time you add, modify or remove a graph.
 This includes moving the green slider beneath a graph or making any selections in the box to the right of the graph.